esphome/esphome-docs/components/lvgl.rst

 **Specific actions:**

 ``lvgl.img.update`` :ref:`action <config-action>` updates the widget styles and properties from the specific options above, just like :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.
+Updating the ``src`` option changes the image at runtime.

 **Example:**